Jim Parker - Exclusive Buyer Agent

-An EXCLUSIVE BUYER AGENT (EBA) is more concerned with representing YOU and finding the home that fits your lifestyle.
+An EXCLUSIVE BUYER AGENT is more concerned with serving YOU by finding the home that fits your needs.
 As an EBA, I want you to know the home's value in the Atlanta marketplace.

 The term "closing" simply means signing the final loan paperwork (i.e., closing the loan and granting you ownership) with an attorney and transfer of title to you. (i.e., Signing on the dotted line - on lots of forms).
 This "loan (home purchase) closing" process is where Buyer and Seller finally meet to transfer money, property ownership, and keys.

 The closing attorney places all the lender, attorney, Buyer and Seller related closing costs onto a 2-3 page American Land Title Association - Settlement Statement.
 The form details and summarizes what the Buyer and Seller will pay or receive which includes who's covering closing costs, prepaids(homeowner's insurance & property taxes), etc., and the balances are transferred to the appropriate Buyer/Seller columns on the last page.
-Click here to review the ALTA Settlement Statement Real Estate Settlement Statement that you will see with final numbers in the columns perhaps 24-48 hours prior to closing or at the loan closing in the attorney's office.
-IMPORTANT: Compare the numbers that the lender gives you with the Settlement Statement form with your Exclusive Buyer Agent to understand if "all" closing costs are accounted for and within reason for Georgia.
+Click here to review the New Real Estate American Land Title Association - Settlement Statement that you will see with final numbers in the columns at your loan closing in the attorney's office.
+IMPORTANT: Compare the numbers on the Closing Disclosure that the lender gave you with the Settlement Statement form.
+Engage your Exclusive Buyer Agent in these reviews to understand if "all" closing costs are accounted for and within reason for Georgia.

 NOTE: You may spend money to "BUY DOWN" (i.e. reduce) the rate of interest your lender would charge you at a competitive market rate based on your credit history.
 These costs are sometimes referred to as "DISCOUNT POINTS" and may be considered as "ordinary closing costs the seller will cover."

-If all goes well, the closing attorney should furnish you with a Settlement Statement at least one day before your closing date.
-However, most times the HUD-1 is only available on the day (or hour) of closing.
+If all goes well, by law, the closing attorney or lender should furnish you with a Closing Disclosure (CD) document (which should mimic the final Closing Settlement Statement for you at closing) at least three (3) business days before your closing date.
 You'll want a summary total the charges to be sure all your closing costs and applicable contract terms are covered as they SHOULD HAVE BEEN negotiated.

 That depends on so many factors.
 At the Macro level...the current and projected strength of economy and yields on 10 year treasury notes serve as benchmark.